Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 Adding Additional Items

-The Additional Items tab can be used for Retainers, Taxes, and adding single line items for anything that doesn't fit into one of the default categories.
-These could be items such as One-time Charges, Additional Fees, or even Discounts.
+The Additional Items tab can be used for Retainers, Taxes, and adding single-line items for anything that doesn't fit into one of the default categories.
+These could include One-time Charges, Additional Fees, or even Discounts.

-If you are adding an 'Other Item', customize the single line item to match your specific needs by manually entering the necessary Item Name, Description, Quantity, and Rate.
+If you are adding an 'Other Item', customize the single-line item to match your specific needs by manually entering the Item Name, Description, Quantity, and Rate.

 To add a Discount, simply change the rate for that specific line item to a negative amount.
 You can add as many 'Other Items' as you need.